 Sure, being tall can be an advantage in basketball, but so is your ability to navigate the court with balance, dexterity, and ease.
 Quick cuts and absorbing the shock of landing a jump shot require the right pair of shoes.
 Ones that support your heels, ankles and arches.
 But to play at the top of your game, you'll want to add something to your footwear.

-Whether you’re playing for pleasure or are on your way to the pros, there’s one thing that’s always true about basketball: you play on your feet.
-Having the right foot support can help you avoid common basketball foot injuries or aid you in correcting your gait during the game.
+Whether you’re playing for pleasure or are on your way to the pros, there’s one thing that’s always true about basketball: You play on your feet.
+Having the right foot support can help you avoid common basketball foot injuries and ensure you have the optimum biomechanics during the game.

-Some of the most common basketball foot problems include stress fractures, plantar fasciitis, flat feet, and “basketball heel”.
-Learn more about each of these issues and how the best basketball insoles can help.
+Some of the most common foot problems that arise from basketball include stress fractures, plantar fasciitis, flat feet, and “basketball heel."

 Basketball courts are generally hard wood or concrete surfaces.
 The stress of constantly pounding your feet as you run and jump on these surfaces can cause small cracks in your bones.
 These cracks are known as “fatigue fractures,” or “stress fractures.”